akmalgomal3/backend-boilerplate/README.md

 - **Docker**: Docker is used to run the PostgreSQL and Elasticsearch services.
 - **Git**: Git is used for version control.
 - **TypeORM**: TypeORM is used to model the data in the PostgreSQL database.
+- **Prometheus**: Prometheus is used to gather metrics from the application.
+- **Grafana**: Grafana is used to visualize the metrics gathered by Prometheus.
 - **Swagger**: Swagger is used to document the API.

 ### Diagram of entities